Master of Science (MSc) in Bioinformatics

-Bioinformatics and Systems Biology use computer methods to analyse biological data
+Bioinformatics use computer methods to analyze biological data.
+(Previously: Bioinformatics and Systems Biology.)

 Study Programme